12 Best Washington Waterfall Hikes to Explore

 Also do note that there is another trail that goes around the river and people think it makes for a loop trail back to the parking area.
 It doesn’t (as I found out the hard way and had to walk through the river to get back to the parking lot).

-Hiking distance to waterfall: Only 2 miles one way.
+• Hiking distance to waterfall: 1.5 miles

-9) Palouse Falls:
+Palouse Falls:

 palouse falls hike 07

-Description: Of all the waterfalls on this list, Palouse is the most popopular to view.
+Of all the waterfalls on this list, Palouse is the most popopular to view.
 At the same time, the hike to this waterfall is one of the easiest on the list (you can also see more Washington waterfalls here).
 The great news is that this location is very photogenic and there are ways to get to the bottom of the waterfall (advanced hikes).

-Height of waterfall: Nearly 200 feet.
+• Height of waterfall: 200 feet.

-Hike difficulty: Very easy.
+• Hike difficulty: Very easy

-10) Comet Falls:
+Comet Falls:

 Comet Falls hike 09

-Description: Comet Falls is the highest waterfall on this list and the hike to reach it is also one of the longest as well.
+Comet Falls is the highest waterfall on this list and the hike to reach it is also one of the longest as well.
 Yet, it’s very much worth it because it’s normally not as crowded as the other hikes on this list.

 To get the full benefit of this hike, it’s recommended to come here between Spring and Fall to avoid the snows.
 If you look at certain photos, the trail and river leading to this waterfall is frozen throughout half the year literally.
 But if you can make it here, do it, because there’s some stunning scenery and photo opportunities to be taken.
 There’s also 4 drops to this waterfall and I couldn’t fit in the entire picture here to show you that (just know this).
-I also want to add that there’s a few waterfalls in Oregon that are like this but in some cases even bigger and here are a few:

-Height of waterfall: Almost 400 feet.
+• Height of waterfall: 400 feet

-Hiking distance to waterfall: 3-4 miles (round trip).
+• Hiking distance to waterfall: 2 miles

-11) Rocky Brook Falls:
+Rocky Brook Falls:

 rocky brook falls hike in washington 03

-Description: I’m amazed at this rarely I’ve seen this amazing waterfall get mentioned on other sites and it’s actually why I missed it so many times while traveling through Washington.
+I’m amazed at this rarely I’ve seen this amazing waterfall get mentioned on other sites and it’s actually why I missed it so many times while traveling through Washington.
 Rocky Brook Falls is easily one of the top waterfalls you will find in WA in my opinion and I would even say it’s less crowded than many others because it’s hard to find.
 Ironically the way I did it was by using a strategy in my article on how to find waterfalls near me, where I literally was driving around Olympic National Park, typed in “waterfalls” on Google maps and this came up, and funny enough it wouldn’t the previous times I was here!

-Height of waterfall: 100+ feet.
+• Height of waterfall: 100+ feet.

-Hiking distance to waterfall: 1.5 miles.
+• Hiking distance to waterfall: 1.5 miles.

-12) Falls Creek Falls:
+Falls Creek Falls:

 falls creek falls picture washington waterfall hikes

-Description: Falls Creek Falls is a recent Washington waterfall hike I was encouraged to include by several people and it is indeed an amazing place!
+Falls Creek Falls is a recent Washington waterfall hike I was encouraged to include by several people and it is indeed an amazing place!
 It’s a 2 layer cascading waterfall with incredible scenery, but the only downside to it is that there are rugged roads for a few miles you need to take to get there, and then a rather moderate hike to reach.

-Height of waterfall: 300+ feet (total).
+• Height of waterfall: 300+ feet.

 Questions about waterfalls in Washington: